drekka/Alchemic/README.md

 @end
 ```

 `ACValue(...)` cannot be used with any of the macros that perform searches for objects and must occur by itself.
+In other words, it makes no sense to define a search criteria that looks for objects and a constant value.
+It's either one or the other.

-If defining arguments for a [factory method](#factory-method), `ACWithValue(...)` can be used for individual arguments and mixed up with arguments that search the model for objects.
+*Note: If defining arguments for a [factory method](#factory-method), `ACWithValue(...)` can be used for individual arguments along side other arguments that search the model for objects.
+See [Factory methods](#factory-methods) for more details.*

 ## ![Underconstruction](./images/alchemic-underconstruction.png) Property values